tltan86/SimpleDateValidator/README.md

 ## Changelog

 - Added original source code
-- Added a check to prevent any other keys pressed to 'backspace' the value
+- Added a check to prevent any other keys pressed that will cause 'backspace' to the data